 Following his college playing career, Cooper signed as a free-agent contract with the Green Bay Packers in 2006.

 Originally from Phoenix, Ariz., Cooper began his college career at Glendale Community College.
 His final season of junior college, he led all junior college tight ends in three different categories -- receptions (44), receiving yards (578) and touchdown receptions (8).

-Cooper earned his bachelor's degree from NDSU in criminal justice in 2006.
-He and his wife, Amanda, who is a former NDSU women's basketball player, were married in July 2011.
-They have one son, Carter Johnson.
+Cooper earned his bachelor’s degree from NDSU in criminal justice in 2006.
+He and his wife, Amanda, who is a former NDSU women’s basketball player, were married in July 2011.
+They have two sons, Carter Johnson and Cameron Myles.